TradePulse Learning Hub

 • Below 20 → oversold zone

-• Rising MFI → strong buying pressure
+• Rising MFI → strong buying pressure backed by volume

-• Falling MFI → strong selling pressure
+• Falling MFI → strong selling pressure backed by volume

 Pitfall